jimRsmiley/gentrifying-philly/README.md

 =======
 By mapping the change in applications for building permits over time, we can see which areas are seeing revitilazation

-Data
-====

-wget 'http://services.phila.gov/PhillyApi/Data/v1.0/permits?orderby=permit_type_name&$expand=locations&$format=json' -O all-permits.json

-## Data Creation

-Test Points

-Philadelphia needed to divided into a series of buffered points to query PostGIS to find the count of permits per area.

-UPDATE test_point SET bufferedgeom = ST_Buffer( test_point.point, .0071 ) WEHRE set_num = 4;

-So we have test points, their geometry buffer, and the permits that are inside of them, we need to count those permits, in two dates.

 Creating The Data
 =================